beldougie/london-weather/README.md

 npm i
 ```

 In order to run the application, you will need a valid ApiKey for [openweathermap.org](https://openweathermap.org).
-Copy the `.env` file to `.env.local` and replace the `<OWM_APIKEY>` placeholder with your ApiKey.
+Copy the `.env` file to `.env.local`, open the new file in a text editor and replace the `<OWM_APIKEY>` placeholder with your ApiKey.
 This is done to protect my key from abuse as this project is publicly available.

 Run `npm start` in your terminal from the project root to build and start the application in development mode.
 It is possible to build a 'production' version of the application using `npm run build` in order to run the application from a webserver or cloud storage bucket (S3 for example).